Planning a trip to Sintra, Portugal? You came to the right place!

-Our favourite time to visit Sintra Portugal and the one we usually recommend to friends and family is outside of the summer season.
+Most tourists will come in the morning to explore Sintra and go back to Lisbon before dinner time.
+Our favourite time to visit Sintra Portugal, and the one we usually recommend to friends and family, is outside of the summer season.

 Make sure also to pack comfortable walking shoes as you will have to combat some hills.

-Sintra is located only 30km from Lisbon and can be easily accessed via public transport.
+Sintra is located only 30km from Lisbon and can be easily accessed by going on a private tour or via public transport.

 How to get to Sintra by train:

 If you are planning to visit Sintra using public transport from Lisbon, take the train from Rossio station or the Oriente.
 The train leaves for Sintra every 10-20 minutes, and the journey time takes 45 minutes.

 For the exact timetable and train information, please visit the official railway site here.